Queensland Cup: Origin and establishment

 Since its inaugural season in 1922, the Brisbane Rugby League was the premier competition in the state of Queensland.
 Like its counterpart, the Sydney Rugby Football League, the Brisbane Rugby League was thriving, boasting big crowds and large, loyal supporter bases with their respective clubs.
 The clubs were constant, with new teams rarely entering the competition.
 However, in 1956, when poker machines ("pokies") were introduced in New South Wales but not in Queensland, Sydney's clubs were able to recruit the best players from Brisbane, Rugby Union and overseas.
 Within the space of several years, the Sydney Rugby League had come to dominate the code within Australia.

 In the 1980s, the NSWRFL began to further expand and supersede the Brisbane competition in popularity and media coverage.
 In 1982, the first clubs based outside of Sydney, the Canberra Raiders and Illawarra Steelers, were admitted.
-In 1988, two Queensland-based sides, the Brisbane Broncos and Gold Coast Giants, were formed and gained entry into the competition.
+In 1988, two Queensland-based sides, the Brisbane Broncos and Gold Coast Giants, along with the Newcastle Knights, another team from regional New South Wales, were formed and gained entry into the competition.
 The Broncos would sign Brisbane Rugby League stars like Wally Lewis, Gene Miles and Allan Langer.
 In the space of one season, media coverage and match attendance for the Brisbane Rugby League dropped significantly.

 1996–1997: The beginning

 In 1996, the Queensland Cup was formed, replacing the Winfield State League, as new federal government laws banned cigarette companies from sponsoring sport.
 Originally branded the Channel Nine Cup, the 15 round regular season competition featured sixteen teams, fifteen from Queensland and one from Papua New Guinea.
-At this time it was still considered as the second highest competition in the state, under the Brisbane Rugby League.
 The Toowoomba Clydesdales were crowned the inaugural premiers, defeating the Redcliffe Dolphins in the Grand Final.
 In 1997, three teams withdrew from the competition and the Burleigh Bears joined, becoming the first Gold Coast-based side.